Cycling the Portuguese Coastal Way with friends

 Being an outdoor enthusiast, I was very excited to set off on a cycling trip with my colleagues on the Camino in October.
 We were cycling the Portuguese Coastal Way, starting in the beautiful City of Porto.

-We arrived at Porto late in the evening just on time for dinner.
-We didn’t have much time to explore the city but from what we got to see it did leave a good impression, making me want to come back to Porto and spend more time exploring the city.
-As our first cycling day was the longest out of the three, we decided to start the day as early as possible.
-That morning we left our luggage at the reception and set off straight after breakfast.
+We were cycling the Portuguese Coastal Way, starting in the beautiful city of Porto, one of the most popular options for those interested in cycling the Camino.
+We arrived at Porto late in the evening, just in time for dinner.
+We didn’t have much time to explore the city, but from what we saw, it left a good impression and made me want to come back to Porto and spend more time exploring.
+Since our first cycling day was the longest of the three, we decided to start as early as possible.
+That morning, we left our luggage at the reception and set off straight after breakfast.

 inesa-a-guarda-portuguese-coastal-way-caminoways